endurantgames/cosmiclegends/src/classes/monarch.md

 obligation to protect your home -- even if you don't currently live there.

+## Playing a Monarch

+Your Monarch hero is most strongly defined by their home than by their Powers, Approaches, or Skills.
+You're most effective against threats against that home.

+It's up to you to decide if any given Crisis endangers your domain, so you may want to ask the Editor or other players during the Countdown to Crisis about ideas to tie your home to the current situation.

 ## Questions

 As you create your Monarch hero, answer any or all of these questions.